airacommunity/AIRA-User-Guide/F. Workflow Creation Guide.md

     - Green Tick: Indicates successful execution of the workflow.
     - Red Tick: Highlights errors encountered during execution.
     - Yellow Tick: Flags warnings that occurred during execution.
-- **Logs Option:** Clicking on the Logs option grants users access to the execution logs of the workflow.
+- **Real Time Logs:** Clicking on the Logs option grants users access to the execution logs of the workflow.
 These logs provide detailed information about the sequence of events during the execution process, facilitating debugging and analysis.
+  - **Execution Status Indicators:**
+    - Green Tick: Indicates successful execution of the workflow.
+    - Red Tick: Highlights errors encountered during execution.
+    - Yellow Tick: Flags warnings that occurred during execution.

 ### AIRA Workflow Execution Bar - Top Right Corner

 In the top-right corner of the AIRA Workflow Console, five buttons provide users with essential controls and insights into the status and execution of their workflows.